vikash-saini/Howdy-chat-app/README.md

 # howdy-chat-app

-howdy-chat-app is a Full Stack Chatting App.
+howdy-chat-app is a MERN Stack Chatting App.

-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+1. Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+2. User Firebase for Phone munber Authentication with OTP

 ## Tech Stack

 **Client:** React JS